rgitrepo/kubernetes-beginner-to-pro/docs/day9/rbac.md

 - `kind: ClusterRoleBinding`: Defines that this resource is a `ClusterRoleBinding`.
 - `metadata.name: read-pods-cluster-wide`: Names the `ClusterRoleBinding`.
 - `subjects`: Specifies who the binding applies to.
-In this case, it’s a user named `jane`.
+In this case, it’s a user named `john`.
 - `roleRef`: Refers to the `ClusterRole` named `cluster-pod-reader` that was defined earlier.

 ##### Example of Binding a Role with ClusterRoleBinding